meghan-sloan/voting_project/README.md

 ### Cleaning
 From the EDA, it is obvious that cleaning is needed.
 There are only 4 lines in the precinct_polling_list.csv that need cleaning, so this can be done manually.
 ***However, there are optional functions in the merge_tables.py file for certain cleaning circumstances if manual cleaning is unattainable.***
-Additionally, for large datasets, the code could be run and sorted by "No address available".
+Additionally, for large datasets, the code could be run and sorted by "NOT AVAILABLE".
 If cleaning manually is unreasonable, new functions can be written for specific errors.

 ### Merging